Heather Adams, KPA CTP, CBATI

 I enjoy life with my husband and 4 dogs.
 We love to hike, camp, canoe, and compete in agility and sheep herding.
 Check out the slide show below to see some of our adventures.

 I graduated from the Karen Pryor Academy for Animal Training and Behavior in 2008, ready to take on the world of obedience and agility classes, but I soon discovered there were lots of dogs with behavior problems preventing them from coming to a training class.
 So I learned everything I could on helping dogs with over excitement, fear, anxiety, aggression, and socialization issues.
 That led me to Behavior Adjustment Training.
 I suddenly saw progress with my clients like I never saw before.
 That inspired me to go through the rigorous program to become a Certified Behavior Adjustment Training Instructor (CBATI).
-Although we are currently transitioning to offering mainly agility here at Clever Paws, I am uniquely qualified to help you use the fun sport of agility for dogs with minor issues.
+Although we are currently transitioning to offering mainly agility here at Clever Paws, I am uniquely qualified to help you use the fun sport of agility for dogs with behavior issues.
 Agility is a great way to teach focus, self-control and confidence.

 I believe it's important to be a great dog trainer, but it's just as important to be a great teacher.
 After all, my job is to teach you how to train your dog.
 I'm a graduate of the Teacher Certification Program at the University at Buffalo and have practical experience teaching biology and science to all age groups, in addition to over 10 years teaching people how to train and rehabilitate their dogs.